It is a disorder caused by removing a small portion of chromosome 22. It occurs near the center of the chromosome in a place designated as q11.2.

 - Flow cytometry.

-- Polymerase chain reaction assay with reverse transcriptase (RT PCR) to evaluate the output of thymic cells for the detection of TCR excision circles (TREC).
+- Polymerase chain reaction assay with reverse transcriptase (RT PCR) to evaluate the output of thymic cells to detect TCR excision circles (TREC).

 - Studies of antibody response.